The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

     content: >-
       <p><strong>Our unique trademark application process searches IP
-      Australia’s database for trademarks before you file&nbsp;</strong>but this search is for <strong>exact </strong>trade marks only.
-So while we conduct these initial searches for you, it is important to remember that during examination your trade mark may face objection on the basis of
+      Australia’s database for trademarks before you file&nbsp;</strong>but this search is for <strong>exact </strong>trademarks only.
+So while we conduct these initial searches for you, it is important to remember that during examination your trademark may face objection on the basis of
       <strong>similar </strong>marks.
 This is where our comprehensive searches
-      come into play.</p><p>A comprehensive trademark search can help minimise objections to your mark or possible oppositions by third parties which may not be revealed from an <strong>exact </strong>search.</p><p>If you would like more comprehensive searches, contact us and we will put you in touch with our lawyers at brandU Legal.</p>
+      come into play.</p><p>A comprehensive trademark search can help minimise objections to your application or possible oppositions by third parties which may not be revealed from an <strong>exact </strong>search.</p><p>If you would like more comprehensive searches, contact us and we will put you in touch with our lawyers at brandU Legal.</p>
     button:
       title_button: Enquire about our comprehensive searches
       url: /contact